olafrv/ai_chat_llama2/README.md

 # AI Chat Llama2

+> ⚠️⚠️⚠️ This repository is NOT under active maintenance since August 2024, see https://github.com/olafrv/shollama for a replacement.

 ChatBot using [Meta AI Llama v2 LLM models](https://ai.meta.com/llama/) on your local PC (some without GPU but a bit slow if not enough RAM).